Straight-twin engine: Crankshaft angle

+The KTM LC8c parallel twin uses a 285° crankshaft to mimic their 75° V-twin.

 Main bearings

 Each cylinder in a straight-twin engine has a separate crankpin, unlike V-twin engines which can use a common crankpin for both connecting rods.
 Most vintage British straight-twin motorcycle engines (such as Triumph, BSA, Norton and Royal Enfield) had two main bearings.
 Beginning in the late 1950s, most Honda straight-twin engines had four main bearings.
 Subsequent straight-twin engines had four or occasionally three main bearings.